 Naruhodo: |

-Commentary: This is an early version of the dialog that appears in the final game:
+Commentary: This is an early version of the dialogue that appears in the final game:

 Phoenix: